Asian Eyelid Surgery (Double Eyelid Surgery) in Houston, TX

 Cosmetic Concerns That a Plastic Surgeon in Houston Can Address With Asian Eyelid Surgery

-Top Houston plastic surgeons Dr. Tuan Truong and Dr. Shitel Patel use an Asian blepharoplasty to alter the upper eyelid by removing excess tissues and skin.
+Houston plastic surgeons Dr. Tuan Truong and Dr. Shitel Patel use an Asian blepharoplasty to alter the upper eyelid by removing excess tissues and skin.
 In addition, to achieve optimal results, the surgeons may modify the muscles in the upper eyelids (i.e., the orbicularis or levator aponeurosis muscle).
 Furthermore, Drs.
-Truong and Patel use their experience, skill and artistic vision to create the patient a natural-looking upper eyelid crease.
+Truong and Patel are able to create the patient a natural-looking upper eyelid crease.

 What Is a Double Eyelid?